the experiment

 Show Love

-How does one break with generational misconceptions of what it means to be a man without missing all that was there to be learned?
-How do you come to terms with the severity of the damage, while still holding onto the memory of the loved one who passed it to you?
+How does one break with generational misconceptions of what it means to be a man without losing all that was worth being learned?
+How do you come to terms with the severity of the damage while still holding onto the memory of the loved one who passed it to you?

 Tough Guys, Bad Dudes, and Other Men My Father Knew juxtaposes old school stories of bar brawlers, shit talkers, and all manner of Southern macho motherfucker alongside intimate reflections on authority, alcoholism, and abuse.